 When we think of graphic design, it’s advertising, branding, commercials, corporations.
 But one man – the “guerrilla of graphic design” – uses his craft to challenge our perceptions and make us stop, look and think.
 Chaz Maviyane-Davies is designer, filmmaker, educator, activist – provoking through his art and re-envisioning the issues of our times.

-With an introduction by Dato’ Dr Anwar Fazal.
+Introduction by Dato’ Dr Anwar Fazal.

 Date: December 12, Wednesday